 Berner Oberland and Loetschental hiking tips, Switzerland

 Männlichen Royal Walk: Männlichen mountain (2343 meters elevation or 7687 feet) gives a stunning view of the peaks of Eiger (Ogre 13,026 feet), Mönch (Monk), and Jungfrau (Virgin 13,600 feet) with a foreground ridge enhancing the sense of scale.
 Männlichen can be reached from Wengen by the Luftseilbahn Wengen-Männlichen (LWM) cable car, or from Grindelwald using the Gondelbahn Grindelwald-Männlichen (GM) gondola.
 Then walk 15 minutes on a paved path to the summit.
 Go before 1:30PM to avoid frequent afternoon cloud buildup.
 Return down the hill, then traverse 2 leisurely hours to Kleine Scheidegg train station, facing stunning mountain views at every turn!
 A special cog train runs from Lauterbrunnen to Wengen to Kleine Scheidegg to Grindelwald and back.

 1b.
 Lauterbrunnen Valley

-- Or walk Mürren to Griesalp one way 10 miles, 3000-4000 feet gain, then take the Kiental bus out.
-Optionally stay overnight in Griesalp and continue walking from Griesalp to Kandersteg.
+Or walk from Mürren to Griesalp one way 10 miles, 3000-4000 feet gain, then take the Kiental bus out.
+Optionally stay overnight in Griesalp and continue walking from Griesalp to Kandersteg, following the Via Alpina.